Founded in Minneapolis in 2007, All-City Cycles is a brand dedicated to building bikes that will stand the test of time.

 The Space Horse is also the subject of one of the most incredible pieces of bicycle marketing you’re ever likely to see.

 All-City’s city bikes challenge traditional urban bike designs and give the rider the chance to create a unique riding experience.

 As you can tell from the name of the company, this is where the original inspiration came from.

 A street-legal track-inspired bike, the Big Block is a fixed-gear modern interpretation of traditional velodrome bicycles.

-The steel frame dampens road buzz making it a comfortable ride whether you’re riding along the city streets or thrashing it out in a fixed-gear criterium race.
+The steel frame dampens road buzz.
+It helps turn it into a comfortable ride whether you’re riding along the city streets or thrashing it out in a fixed-gear criterium race.

 It’s drilled for brakes making it street legal and versatile so you can ride it to the velodrome and back without the need to take a car.